opencv/opencv/modules/ml/doc/logistic_regression.rst

     :param: reg: To enable or disable regularization.
 Set to positive integer (greater than zero) to enable and to 0 to disable.

     :param: mini_batch_size: Specifies the number of training samples taken in each step of Mini-Batch Gradient Descent.
 Will only be used if using ``LogisticRegression::MINI_BATCH`` training algorithm.
+It has to take values less than the total number of training samples.

 The full constructor initializes corresponding members.
 The default constructor creates an object with dummy parameters.